juhnny5/ping-monitor/README.md

 # Ping Monitor

-This Bash script monitors the availability of a list of target IP addresses and sends notifications to a specified topic using the ntfy.sh service.
+This Rust tool monitors the availability of a list of target IP addresses and sends notifications to a specified topic using the ntfy.sh service.

-The script is designed to run in the background and continuously check the status of the target IPs.
+The tool is designed to run in the background and continuously check the status of the target IPs.
 It provides the following features:

 - Monitors multiple target IP addresses for their availability.
 - Sends notifications when a target IP becomes unreachable or recovers.